SirLynix/obs-kinect/README.md

 ## Why didn't you buy a real green screen instead of a Kinect?

-I don't have the space to use a real green screen, and don't want to run into lights issues.
+I don't have the space to use a real green screen, and don't want to run into light setup.

-Also I wanted a Kinect so badly.
+Also I wanted a Kinect so badly since it got out.

-## It uses so much CPU

-Yup, that's because all of the pixel processing is done on the CPU for now, I'm thinking of using the GPU to apply the green screen effect.

 ## Hey I have an idea